scala/scala-lang/_posts/2026-09-03-release-notes-3.9.md

 ### Documentation snippets can declare the errors they expect

 Scaladoc can compile the code snippets it finds in documentation, which stops examples from quietly rotting as a project changes.
-Scala 3.9 lets a snippet [also declare the errors and warnings it is meant to produce](https://github.com/scala/scala3/pull/25713), on the exact lines where they belong.
+Scala 3.9 allows a snippet [to also declare the errors and warnings it is meant to produce](https://github.com/scala/scala3/pull/25713), on the exact lines where they belong.

 Documentation for a library with compile-time constraints often needs to show code that must not compile: a macro reporting a custom error, an API enforcing capability or capture requirements, or a type-level constraint being violated.
 Until now such a snippet could only claim that it failed somewhere.
 There was no way to say which line should fail, or whether to expect an error or a warning.